kayleriegerpatton/kayleriegerpatton/README.md

 <a href="https://www.codewars.com/users/kayleriegerpatton" target="_blank" rel="noopener noreferrer"> <img src="https://www.codewars.com/users/kayleriegerpatton/badges/micro" alt="Codewars micro badge"/> </a>

-## Full stack developer passionate about visual art, data, and accessibility
 I’m a full stack developer driven by a background in arts and cultural accessibility to close the gaps in digital experience for all people.
 Through an intensive certificate in Full Stack Web Development through the University of Birmingham, I developed skills in JavaScript, RESTful API development, MySQL and MongoDB databases, React, GraphQL, Express, Git version control, and responsive web design.

 I’ve previously spearheaded wide-ranging accessibility initiatives within museums, earning national recognition by the Kennedy Center for Performing Arts’ Leadership Exchange in Arts and Disability (<a href="https://www.kennedy-center.org/education/networks-conferences-and-research/conferences-and-events/lead-conference/">LEAD</a>®).
 As an artist, I bring creativity and an eye for visual design along with the determination and problem-solving abilities to accomplish any project.
 I aspire to support a values-driven team in making the web more beautifully inclusive.